yuchitoto/csci3150-Assgn1/Readme.md

-# This is the repo for 2019 sem1 csci3150 assignment 1 in cuhk.
+# CUHK CSCI3150 2019 SEM1 ASSGN1
-## The master branch is the finished product using hardcode technique.
+**The master branch is the finished product using hardcode technique.**

-## The test branch is trying to implement loop technique to finish the assignment in a more natural way.
+**The test branch is trying to implement loop technique to finish the assignment in a more natural way.**

-## The fix branch is to fix the instability of program in master branch
+**The fix branch is to fix the instability of program in master branch**

 Readme provided from lecturer below
 -----------------------------------------------------------------------------------------------------------